Create retainageLast updated on 03/09/2023

-Use retainage if your customer wants to retain a percentage of the whole cost of the project until it is complete to ensure that they’re satisfied with the work before they pay.
+Use retainage if your customer wants to retain a percentage of the whole cost of the project until it is complete.
+This ensures they’re satisfied with the work before they pay.
 Your customer can pay the retained amount when you bill the last invoice for the project.
 The percentage which is retained is usually agreed upon when signing the contract for the job.
-Before you begin billing your customers with retainage, complete the required setup.
+Before you begin billing your customers with retainage, complete the required account integration setup.

 Things to know

 Invoicing for retainage allows you to bill accurately as the project progresses, track retainage amount, and collect the cost at the end of project completion.
 For more on progress billing, see Progress billing.